ahdinosaur/whack-seedling/slides.md

 <!--

-But also, you probably have a legal structure.
+But also, you have a legal structure.

+In New Zealand, this would be an incorporated society.

 -->

+---

+# Does that make sense?

+Do you feel like you understand what a hackerspace is?

 ---